 A couple of years ago, at the World Cup of Hockey, I told Rakell Sundin’s story about taking the bus from Viby to Sollentunavallen but as I re-told the story, I forgot the number of the bus, so I paused for a split second.

-Rakell flashed a big grin.
+Rakell flashed a big smile.

 “It’s the 520,” he said.